freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    -  View, modify, and delete the Submission Private Key used to encrypt and decrypt submitted documents.
-   -  View, modify, and delete decrypted submissions, if they are stored in decrypted form on the *Secure Viewing Station*, or if the Export Device is in use.
+   -  View, modify, and delete decrypted submissions, if they are stored in decrypted form on the Secure Viewing Station, or if the Export Device is in use.

 What a local network attacker can achieve against the Source, admin, or Journalist